The Pros and Cons of Doing Business in South Korea

 Cases of Success

 Surveyed homes to see what people wanted.
 They offer affordable meal options and places for kids to play.
 Free pencils also didn’t hurt.
-Furniture is very expensive in Korean, so the reasonably priced options Ikea provides is well-appreciated.
+Furniture is very expensive in Korea, so the reasonably priced options Ikea provides is well-appreciated.
 They were also lucky enough to arrive right when Scandinavian design became trendy in Korea.

 Partnered with Samsung Card initially and then moved to Hyundai Card.
 They source many items from local businesses as well.
 But their secret weapon was unlimited onions and mustard, which Koreans use as Banchan, or side dishes.
 Korean Costcos are the most profitable in the world.

 Cases of Failure